Back to English Hornbill

 Answer-

 Question 3: Would you agree that the author’s grandmother was a person strong in character?
-If yes, give instances that show this.
+If yes, give instances.

 Answer-